chipcullen/chipcullen_com/src/posts/distraction-driven-development.md

 date: 2024-04-18T09:00:00-04:00
 permalink: "distraction-driven-development/"
 description: "You're now a distraction filter."
-draft: true
+draft: false
 tags: [management]
 ---
 One of the hardest things that I've found about transitioning to engineering management is that _your time is not your own_.
-[Sarah Drasner](https://sarahdrasnerdesign.com/), in her excellent book [Engineering Management for the Rest of Us](https://www.engmanagement.dev/), refers to this as "distraction driven decision making".
+[Sarah Drasner](https://sarahdrasnerdesign.com/), in her excellent book [Engineering Management for the Rest of Us](https://www.engmanagement.dev/), refers to this as "interuption-driven work".

 That was a new label for me - and it struck a nerve.
 She's absolutely right.
+And this was in the first paragraph of the first chapter in her book - seriously - go read it!

 When you become a manager, the point of your role is not to do things, but rather to get others to do things and do it as well as *they* can.
 Because of that your focus will have to shift to solving problems so that your team is unblocked and can do their job.